Best Places to Stay in Rome for Food, History, Art, Shopping & Nightlife

 While at the Colosseum, make sure you know the cost before taking pictures with Gladiators.
 Pictures are NOT free.

 How Long Should You Stay in Rome?

-When visiting the Eternal City of Rome, it’s a good idea to allocate at least four days to your trip.
-This is because the Vatican can take almost one full day, especially if you decide to visit St. Peter’s Basilica and the Vatican Museums.
+When visiting the Eternal City, it’s a good idea to allocate at least four days to your trip.
+This is because the Vatican can take almost one full day to experience, especially if you decide to visit St. Peter’s Basilica and the Vatican Museums.

 Also, the Colosseum, the Roman Forum, and Palatine Hill can take at least five or even six hours each.
 However, you can choose to only visit the Colosseum, which can take about four hours without queues.
 If you want to avoid lines at the Colosseum, follow the entrance queue through the Roman Forum.